resema/Notepad/_posts/2017-09-29-optimization-algorithms-in-neural-networks.md

   - Calculus
   - NeuralNetworks
   - MachineLearning
-tags: coursera neural network machinelearning calculus
+tags: coursera neuralnetwork machinelearning calculus
 ---
 >&quot;Do not worry about your difficulties in Mathematics.
 I can assure you mine are still greater.&quot;